 - Payment cap: Offered on some ARMs.
 It limits the amount the monthly payment can raise over the life of the loan in dollars, rather than how much the rate can change in percentage points.

 Interest-only ARMs Around the turn of the 21st century, lenders began to market interest-only mortgages to middle-class borrowers.
-Formerly the preserve of what lenders called “affluent clients,” interest-only mortgages is usually adjustable.
+Formerly the preserve of what lenders called “affluent clients,” interest-only mortgages are usually adjustable.
 The borrower is required to pay only the interest for a specified period, often 10 years.
 After that, it adjusts to the going interest rate, as tracked by a specified index.
 After that, the loan amortizes at an accelerated rate.
 During the interest-only period, the borrower can choose to pay some principal, too.
-By providing flexibility in the size of monthly payments, interest-only mortgages often are a good match for people with fluctuating monthly incomes: salespeople who are paid by commission, for example.
+By providing flexibility in the size of monthly payments, interest-only mortgages often are a good match for people with fluctuating monthly incomes: for example, salespeople who are paid by commission.

 To keep your financial options open, make sure to ask the mortgage lender if the ARM is convertible to a fixed-rate mortgage.
 Also, ask if the ARM is assumable, which means when you sell your home the buyer may qualify to assume your existing mortgage.
 That could be desirable if mortgage interest rates are high.